wpilibsuite/frc-docs/source/docs/software/advanced-controls/filters/debouncer.rst

 Debouncer
 =========

 The ``Debouncer`` class is used to filter out unwanted quick on/off cycles.
-These cycles are usually due to a sensor error like noise or reflections and not the actual even the sensor is trying to record.
+These cycles are usually due to a sensor error like noise or reflections and not the actual event the sensor is trying to record.
 The ``Debouncer`` works by only recording a change in signal after that change has persisted for a specified period of time.

 .. tabs::